ogdenpm/intel80tools/Doc/makefile.md

 The basic structure of the makefile is

     # path to the top of the build tree.
+Provides a default if ITOOLS not provided
-Not needed if ITOOLS is defined
+    # if ITOOLS is defined it can be omitted
-    ROOT := ../
+    ITOOLS ?= ../
     #
     # optional pre include variables
     # ...
-    include $(ROOT)/tools/isis.mk
-    # use include $(ITOOLS)/tools/isis.mk   if ITOOLS is defined
+    include $(ITOOLS)/tools/isis.mk
     #
     # variable definitions and rules
     # note target all:: must be defined